mpiorowski/mpiorowski/README.md

 I am Mat, a Principal Software Engineer.
 A fan of TypeScript, Go, and Rust.
 And a little obsessed with bears.

-I've been coding since 2010 and have never stopped loving it.
-For me, each new programming task is like a small puzzle to solve - the more challenging, the better.
-And when I find an elegant and efficient solution ... that is truly satisfying.
+Writing code since 2010.
+Still in it for the puzzle, and the clean solution at the end of it.

-Currently, I have the pleasure of working at [Jump](https://jump.ai) - #1 AI assistant for financial advisors as Engineering Manager.
+Currently, I have the pleasure of working as Engineering Manager at [Jump](https://jump.ai), #1 AI assistant for financial advisors.

 Creator of: